FirelyTeam/firely-docs/simplifier/simplifierResources.rst

 Depending on the type of resource, the different views include:

 * **Overview** – This is either a preview (e.g. texts) or a Logical view (e.g. profiles) of the resource.
 The Logical view of a profile includes Element names in the leftmost column followed by Flags, Cardinality, Type, and  Description & Constraints.
-* **Narrative** - This is a preview of the narrative part of an example Resource, e.g. a Patient.
 * **Details** – This is an easy-to-read list per element of all the details of a profile.
 The specification refers to this as the dictionary.
 * **Mappings** - This is a list of all the mappings specified in a profile.
 * **Table** – This is a simple table view of the resource.